-RACING RETURNS: WCAR ON TRACK FOR 2022 DEBUT
+RACING RETURNS: ARWC ON TRACK FOR 2022 DEBUT

-RACING RETURNS: HOW WCAR WILL REVIVE AND RE-IMAGINE THE RED BULL AIR RACE
+RACING RETURNS: HOW ARWC WILL REVIVE AND RE-IMAGINE THE RED BULL AIR RACE

 WORDS BY ADAM LANDAU | PHOTOS BY JACOB RUTLEDGE

-With just one year until racing begins, over twenty potential host cities in the pipeline and an even larger number of pilots vying to take part, Willie Cruickshank, Series Director of the World Championship Air Race (WCAR), talked to This is Flight about how he’s planning to bring this more authentic and more interactive global air racing series to life.
+With just one year until racing begins, over twenty potential host cities in the pipeline and an even larger number of pilots vying to take part, Willie Cruickshank, Series Director of the Air Race World Championship (ARWC), talked to This is Flight about how he’s planning to bring this more authentic and more interactive global air racing series to life.

 Until two years ago, the Red Bull Air Race was a staple of the aviation sporting calendar – probably the biggest and highest-profile track air racing series that the world had ever seen.
 Luckily for its hundreds of thousands of fans, a new sporting series is set to rise from the its ashes, and is already making great strides towards its first series in 2022.

 Charged with bringing the re-imagined air race to life is Willie Cruickshank, a UK-based airshow pilot and the Red Bull Air Race’s former head of aviation and sport, assisted by an advisory team consisting of Paul Bonhomme, Nigel Lamb, Jimbo Reed, Steve Jones, Kirsty Murphy and Jim DiMatteo.
 However, despite an abundance of familiar faces, ARWC will be a distinctly different series, with Willie and his team having a free rein to rethink how the competition will unfold.